-The major in professional writing is particularly valuable to students planning careers in business, science, commerce, publishing, writing, law, education, and public life.
-The courses afford students the opportunity to broaden their career opportunities by developing skills and competencies which are useful in professional life.
+The major in writing is particularly valuable to students planning careers in business, science, commerce, publishing, writing, law, education, and public life.
+Courses offered for this degree combine creative writing, professional writing, and advanced courses in composition, literary criticism, and the history of the language.
+The courses afford students the opportunity to broaden their career opportunities by developing skills and competencies that are useful in professional life.